aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/animation/setup-target-camera/_index.md

 - **Control the viewpoint** – precise camera placement lets you frame your animation exactly as you envision.
 - **Interoperability** – FBX is widely supported by game engines, Maya, Blender, and other 3D tools, making it easy to share assets.
 - **Reusable assets** – once the camera and its target are saved, you can reuse the scene in multiple projects.

+## Common Use Cases
+- **Cinematic cut‑scenes** in games where a fixed camera follows a character.
+- **Product visualizations** where you need a stable viewpoint to showcase a model from different angles.
+- **Pre‑visualization** for film or AR/VR projects, allowing designers to iterate on camera placement before final rendering.

 ## Prerequisites